 Using feedback from instructor and student evaluations, we will continue to look for instructors and perspectives that broaden our curriculum.
+Next year we'll be brining in instructors from the City of Santa Cruz.

 EVALUATE PROGRAM

 We will continue to evaluate the courses, instructors and program to ensure that as we grow, the quality of the program is also enhanced.